Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Pods_Multi-Attach_Error.md

     kubectl delete pod -n NAMESPACE POD_NAME --force --grace-period=0
     ```

-    If this does not resolve the issue, then continuing following this procedure.
+    If this does not resolve the issue, then continue following this procedure.

 1. (`ncn-mw#`) Describe the pod experiencing issues.